-Every Department has a Student Engagement, Representation and Communications Coordinator and some larger ones will also have Course Rep Coordinators.
+Every Department has an Academic Representation Coordinator (ARC) and some larger ones will also have Course Rep Coordinators.

 Academic Representation Coordinator (ARC)

 The ARC is a University staff member who oversees the entire Academic Representation system within their Department.

 They communicate with Course Reps, Department Reps, the Head of Department, Course Leaders and other appropriate staff members with the aim of ensuring effective representation.